NBS-LLC/js-paypal-checkout-sample/README.md

 # js-paypal-checkout-sample
-A PayPal Checkout Sample Project Primarily used for Automated Testing
+A PayPal Checkout sample project primarily used for automated testing.